Adult Social Care offer

 We continue to support people by phone, by email or by helping them to access online information where this is possible.
 We will use other technology too, such as video calls and technology enabled care.
 Where we agree with a person that the best way to support them is to arrange to meet face to face, we will make sure we consider how to keep the person and our staff safe.

 Contacting the Adult Social Care Department

 If you need to contact the Council about an adult social care issue you can:

-- Send us an electronic message through our website
+- Send us an contact us through our website

 - Ring us on 0300 500 80 80